102 Umang Street, Tottenham, NSW

 Property ID: 231354

-This spacious and historically significant country home, constructed in 1932 from locally-milled "bomb-proof" cypress pine, sits proudly on a large double corner block of 2022sqm, with rear lane access.
-Positioned on one of the highest and most central positions in town, the property enjoys excellent street appeal, flood-free security and a prominent location a short walk from most local amenities.
+Positioned on one of the highest and most central positions in the village, the property enjoys excellent street appeal, flood-free security and a prominent location a short walk from all local amenities, making it an ideal family home, home-based business opportunity or future development proposition**.

 Raised veggie patches and a small orchard planted out with various fruit and nut trees offer scope for self-sufficiency and heaps of future cost-of-living savings.

-Inside, there is coffee-coloured w/w carpet in the living and bedroom areas, timber-look vinyl flooring in the high traffic areas and dining room and white timber venetians throughout - all in excellent condition.
+The interior features coffee-coloured w/w carpet in the living and bedroom areas, timber-look vinyl flooring in the high traffic areas and dining room and white timber venetians throughout - all in excellent condition.

 Within a short walk of the home, you will find: